hoanhua14/mrq/README.md

 - Users can sign up for an account via the "Get Started" button on the homepage banner or the "Sign Up" button in the navigation bar.
 - Users can log out via the "Sign Out" button on the navigation bar.
 - Users who already have an account can log in via the "Log In" button on the navigation bar.
-- Users can access their personalized dashboard displaying daily goals provided by MRQ based on general recommendations for daily sleep, water, and exercise via the "Dashboard" button on the navigation bar.
+- Users can access their personalized dashboard displaying daily goals provided by MRQ based on general recommendations for daily sleep, water, and exercise via the "Goals" button on the navigation bar.
 - User's can view a daily overview including three progress charts on their dashboard with a percentage representing their progress toward the exercise, water, and sleep goals.
 The % on the progress charts represent a sum of exercise entries for today, water entries for today, and sleep entries for last night (yesterday).
 - Users can click the "Add a log" button for exercise to record an exercise session.
 If the session is logged for today, the user will see their progress chart reflect the new entry.
 - Users can click the "Add a log" button for water to record water intake.
 If the session is logged for today, the user will see their progress chart reflect the new entry.